Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-RomanGAnker/README.md

 v.02 is a JavaScript program that uses the "B" button to initialize the second movement of the jumping jack action using LED lights.
 Activity_2.js

 ### v0.3
 v0.3 Is a small game that uses RNG to determine who wins, a player wins after getting a score of 2.
 Button AB will display current score.
+Activity_3.js

 ### v0.4
 v0.4 Is an alternate version of Rock, Paper, Scissors called "Bunny, Carrot, Gun".
 Shaking the Microbit will initialize one of the 3 potential options.
+Activity_4.js

 ### v0.5
 v0.5 Utilizes plot points and LED lights to create a moving sprite across the Microbit.
 Can be a valuable asset in creating a game.
+Activity_5.js

 ### v0.6
-v0.6 (MiniProject) is the early devlopment of a game where the player has to dodge LED lights to win
+v0.6 (MiniProject) is the early devlopment of a game where the player has to dodge LED lights to win.
+MidtermProject.js

 ## v0.7
 V0.7 is an activity where pressing "A" displays random LED points on the Microbit.
 Pressing "B" uses RNG to display either a happy or sad face.
+Activity_7.js

 ## v0.8
 v0.8 Uses the "A" and "B" button to simulate the flipping of a coin.
+Activity_8.js

 ## v0.9
 v0.9 is an activity that converts decimals into simple Binary numbers.
+Activity_9.js

 ## v1.0
 v1.0 is an activity that used Radio to communicate between Microbit devices.
 Pressing either "A" or "B" displays LED on the receiving Microbits display.

-##1.1
+Activity_10.js

+## 1.1
 v1.1 Utilizes arrays, RNG and "for" functions to randomly display LED lights on the Microbit screen using the input of "A".
+Activity_11.js

 ## v1.2
 v1.2 is a completed game where the player uses the "A" and "B" buttons to move a sprite in order to dodge LED lights.
 Surviving for 20 seconds makes the player win.
 The player sprite has an HP pool of 6 and dies when they run out.
+FinalProject.js

 ## Designs

 _**Note:** Add your project designs below._
+Designing game framework:
+  1. Player must avoid LED sprites with a predictable path but travel very fast and awkwardly.
+(Game was too boring)
+  2. LED Sprite that travels across the top of the Microbit shooting sprites downward at a player sprite who can only move horizontally.
+(Ended up being too buggy and relatively boring).
+  3. Player Sprite that needs to avoid enemy LED sprites (Player can move on X and Y axis) (Could not consistenly and smoothly implement X and Y movement).
+  4. Player sprites that move predictably around Microbit, but player can only move on X axis.
+(I decided adding an RNG factor would be more engaging)
+  5. Player sprite that can move along X access and enemy sprites that move using RNG directions at a relatively quick speed.
+(Ultimately ended up using this concept and decided to start developing the framework around this idea)

+  Polishing:
+  1. I first needed to add a Health pool and a Game Over screen when the player was eliminated.
+  2. I edited the movement of the different sprites so that they were not too fast or too slow.
+  3. I added a winning variable if the player survived for 20 seconds.
+  4. I had to alter the winning variable so that it would not display "Winner" even if the player lost.
+  5. Lastly, I made the Winning screen more engaging so the player knew to press "A+B" to start a new game.

 ### Midterm project

-_**Note:** Add your project designs below._
+_**Note:** My Midterm Project is a simple program that illustrates the framework around what my final project will be.
+It contains many of the concepts I intend to use on my final project, but not on the scale that I intend my final project to be.

 #### Goal